-BUS 496 - Senior Business Externship I BUS 497 - Senior Business Externship II BUS 498 - Senior Business Externship III 1 semester credit hour
+BUS 496 - Externship-BUS Sr. I-a BUS 497 - Externship-BUS Sr. I-b BUS 498 - Externship-BUS Sr. I-c 1 semester credit hour

 The purpose of this course is to provide the student with realworld work experience in a chosen business field within a shorter time frame then the 3 credit Senior Business Externship course.
 Students are expected to complete 45 hours of on-the-job work assignments for each 1 credit hour course, provide all relevant paperwork, including weekly progress reports and work attendance reports to their course faculty manager.
 In addition the student will complete a research project/paper related to the job experience.
 The externship is approved, managed and graded by the Department Head.
 Students must have completed all business core and concentration courses, have a minimum GPA of 2.5, and have Department Head approval.